Summary

 Individual social benefits

-Employers can subsidise or fully pay for the Sozialleistungen (social benefits) that their employees receive.
+Employers can subsidise or fully pay for their employees’ social benefits.
 The level of subsidy is a matter for the employer to decide.

 Individual benefits include: